mattwalmsley/financial-modelling/quantitative/documentation/programming/python_basics.md

 #### Lambda Functions

 A **lambda function** is a small anonymous function defined using the `lambda` keyword.
 It can take any number of arguments but has only one expression.
-Lambda functions are useful when you need a short, throwaway function.
+Lambda functions are useful for short, throwaway functions.

 ```python
 lambda arguments: expression